quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company has an Amazon S3 bucket that contains sensitive data files.
+### A company has an Amazon S3 bucket that contains sensitive data files.
 The company has an application that runs on virtual machines in an onpremises data center.
 The company currently uses AWS IAM Identity Center.

 The application requires temporary access to files in the S3 bucket.
 The company wants to grant the application secure access to the files in the
 S3 bucket.